• Home

 KENTISH TOWN NW1 - SOUTH KENTISH TOWN TUBE

 1907-1924.
 Situated on Northern Line between Camden Town & Kentish Town.
 It was closed during a power station strike on 5th June 1924 and never reopened.
-Building is now used as a massage/sauna & Cash Converters.
+The Building is now used as a massage/sauna & Cash Converters.
 A passenger accidentally alighted from a train which stopped at a red light at South Kentish Town soon after closure and although he soon realised his mistake and got back on the train, this inspired a published short story which told of a Mr. Brackett, who was trapped in the dark, deserted station for four days having stepped off a train stopped by a red signal.
-This story was expanded further by Sir John Betjeman on a BBC broadcast called "South Kentish Town" that he made in the 1950's.
+This story was expanded further by Sir John Betjeman on a BBC broadcast called "South Kentish Town" that he made in the 1950s.

 Before getting into the idea of Derelict London I used to work in the blue building (The Verge though now renamed Bullet) to the right of this photograph.
-It never occured to me all those years ago that I should investigate down the cellars of the old pub to see if there were any secret tunnels
+It never occurred to me all those years ago that I should investigate down the cellars of the old pub to see if there were any secret tunnels

 BARNSBURY N1 - YORK ROAD TUBE STATION